MinaProtocol/mina/rfcs/0024-reducing-time-per-transaction.md

 After some preliminary benchmarks, I believe the dominant component in TPT is SNARK verification.

-The time spent on SNARK verification per transaction is equal to
+The time spent on SNARK verification per transaction is roughly equal to

 ```
 verification time per SNARK * number of SNARKs per transaction